andrewcooke/choochoo/docs/schedules.md

-  The first Monday and second Tuesday in each fortnight when the fortnights are chosen so that Sunday 7th of October 2018 is in the first week (because weeks always start on Mondays, buy you can still divide up time into fortnights in two different ways).
+  The first Monday and second Tuesday in each fortnight when the fortnights are chosen so that Sunday 7th of October 2018 is in the first week (because weeks always start on Mondays, but you can still divide up time into fortnights in two different ways).

 * **2018-10-07/2w[1mon,2tue]2019-01-01-2020-01-01**